1000 Mbps Internet

 The enclosures that will carry the fragile fibre (that you can see in the third photo) are now in place both inside and outside The Estate Office and we now await the trenching machines ...

 The new connection will offer guests lightning-fast connectivity but in order to make full use of this we also need to upgrade the WiFi in each of the Guest Properties.
 We are therefore testing new WiFi-6 meshed access points which will be connected by 1Gb/s ethernet cables linked back to layer 2 switches to provide a seamless WiFi mesh with a capacity of up to 1.2Gb/s and managed client transfer between nodes.

-The B4MS Community Project (Broadband for the Mint and Sprint), which began digging in July 2018 is in two phases the first to the West of the River Mint (taking in the whole of Longsleddale) and the second to the East of the River Mint which includes The Hyning Estate.
-As of today (5th February 2019) the trenching contractors have completed their work in Longsleddale leaving behind a complete network ready for the final bits of fibre to be blown & spliced later this month.
-The cake below, from the residents of Longsleddale, thanks TS Trenching for their hard and "hyper-fast" work.
+The B4MS Community Project (Broadband for the Mint and Sprint), which began digging in July 2018 was in two phases the first (now complete) to the West of the River Mint (taking in the whole of Longsleddale) and the second to the East of the River Mint which includes The Hyning Estate.

 The second phase was delayed due to problems finding a community location for the communications cabinet (with contractor access and power) and then by COVID but these issues have been resolved and digging will restart soon..

 The new service is being provided by Broadband for the Rural North Ltd or ‘B4RN’ which was launched in December 2011 by a local volunteer group led by industry expert Barry Forde.
 Registered as a community benefit society with the FSA (under the Industrial and Provident Societies Act 1965) it can never be bought by a commercial operator and its profits can only be distributed to the community.